top of page

 SEA LEGS

-Craig Wood is attempting to become the first triple-amputee to sail across the Pacific Ocean, solo.
+Craig Wood makes history and becomes the first triple-amputee to sail across the Pacific Ocean, solo, non-stop and unsupported.

 In 2009, at the age of 18, the British Army veteran lost both his legs and his left hand when he was blown up in Afghanistan.

-Finding salvation through sailing, he is now sailing 6,000 nautical miles solo from Mexico to Japan on a 41-foot custom-built aluminium catamaran.
+Finding salvation through sailing, in June 2025 he completed an epic solo sail of 7,506 nautical miles from Mexico to Japan on a 41-foot custom-built aluminium catamaran.

-British army veteran aiming to become the first triple-amputee to sail the Pacific, solo.
+British army veteran becomes the first triple-amputee to sail the Pacific, solo.

 Passionate about changing perceptions of disability and helping people thrive through trauma